SQream/sqream_docs/reference/sql_data_types.rst

    * All aggregation types (not including Window functions).
    * Scalar functions (not including some trigonometric and logarithmic functions).

+.. note:: All functionality will be supported in future releases.

 Boolean (``BOOL``)